LeinOrzi/Argentina-Maritime-Traffic-Report/README.md

-# Argentina-Maritime-Traffic-Report
-The report has 3 main tabs: general operations, operations by port, and by berth.
-Data is updated monthly through automated Python scripts.
+# Maritime Logistics Dashboard – Argentina

+This project presents an interactive Power BI dashboard focused on maritime logistics operations in Argentina.

+It includes 3 main pages:
+- **General Operations**
+- **Operations by Port**
+- **Operations by Berth**

+Data is updated monthly (on the 15th), using Python scripts for web scraping, extraction, and processing.

+Repository Structure
+- `dashboard.pbix`: Main Power BI dashboard
+- `src/`: Python scripts for data extraction and cleaning
+- `data/`: Raw and processed datasets
+- `reports/`: Sample reports and dashboard screenshots

+Tech Stack
+- Python (requests, BeautifulSoup, pandas)
+- Power BI